Archive for the ‘Case Studies’ Category.

 We’ve also had a person de-face the pin and re-pin it to Pinterest with a comment stating “if you’re bra is breaking you’re wearing the wrong size.”
 Along came comments on our blog ranging from readers accusing women of ruining their bras due to being lazy non-hand washers and more.
 To this date the debate continues.

-After writing our posts I have seen it featured on many sites, re-written and re-photographed on numerous blogs.
-Recently the writers on WIKI-How have now taken our blog post and re-written it as well with mention of our product as well as giving us full credit.
+After writing our post I have seen it featured on many sites.
+Recently the writers on WIKI-How have now legitimized our blog post with mention of our product as well.
+Giving full credit to the originality of the idea to Chaotically Creative.

 So are you dying to know how many times this little post has been re-pinned?
 Before I let you in on that number I want to explain that this is not the only pin that we have had that has been pinned thousands of times.
 We’ve also been able to get a lot of re-pins without a lot of followers.
 We only have a little over 3,000 followers.
 The images to Underwire Bra Repair in 10 Seconds or Less have been re-pinned over 325,581 times.
 Now that’s a big number I know, but keep in mind that the post was written on July 5, 2012.